thiagobien/ACL/jenkins-x/README.md

 I have seen that right now the test stages in the pipelines are commented out.
 Once you import the JMeter-Test Repo you should be able to comment them in.
 Please have a look at the catalogue Jenkinsfile where we already changed the pipeline to call the “JMeter-tests” vs the old “Jmeter-as-container” job
 Please make sure that every project includes these stages and also make sure that they are calling the correct script
   ![](./assets/dtcli-4.jpg)

+1. Install & Configure Performance Signature for Dynatrace Plugin This plugin is from our partner T-Systems https://plugins.jenkins.io/performance-signature-dynatracesaas
+* Install it through the Jenkins -> Manage Plugins
+* Configure the plugin in the global settings and provide the Dynatrace Tenant Credentials

 # jx cli for your local machine